“Albóndigas, por favor,” I said to the woman behind the counter.

 I watched her face light up as she nodded with approval.
 Apparently the meatballs were a good choice.

 Back in April when Andy and I were in Assisi for a travel blogging conference, I won a trip to Barcelona from HouseTrip.
 So when we started planning our summer travel, Andy and I decided to combine a few places with our trip to Brussels in August.
 Barcelona seemed like the perfect place to end our trip.

 After a fun weekend in Brussels filled with beer tasting, humor, and peeing statues, we spent some time in Carcassonne, France and Andorra followed by four days in Barcelona.
 By this time we were exhausted from traveling a bit too quickly, so we were very happy to be staying in an apartment instead of a cramped hotel room.

 It was also extremely hot, so we didn’t really want to spend our days doing endless sightseeing in 100F (38C) temperatures.
-Somehow Andy and I have managed to go to Spain two years in a row during the extremely hot month of August.
+Somehow Andy and I have managed to go to the Catalunya region of Spain two years in a row during the extremely hot month of August.
 This time, we decided to just relax in the air conditioned apartment during the day, and wait for the sun to start setting before venturing out into the city.